wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 Verbally?

 **Q:**&ensp;In my free moments during the course of the day.
-Sometimes I was murmuring to myself, “Who am I?”, “I am, but who am I?”.
-Or, I did it mentally.
+Sometimes I was murmuring to myself, “Who am I?” or “I am, but who am I?” or I did it mentally.
-Occasionally I would have some nice feeling, or get into moods of quiet happiness.
+Occasionally I would have a nice feeling or get into moods of quiet happiness.
-On the whole I was trying to be quiet and receptive, rather than labouring for experiences.
+On the whole I was trying to be quiet and receptive rather than labouring for experiences.

 **M:**&ensp;What were you actually experiencing when you were in the right mood?